Dr Jonathan Shaw BSc PhD

 Beech Hill Road

-I am a Senior Lecturer in Microbiology in the Department of Infection and Immunity.
+I am a Reader in Microbiology in the Department of Infection and Immunity.
 After finishing my PhD in 1991, I undertook two short post-doctoral positions in Sheffield and Canada before joining the Medical School in 1993 as an Independent Research Fellow.

 The major direction behind the research in my laboratory is the understanding of bacterial pathogenesis at a molecular and mechanistic level, in relation to colonisation factors, secreted products and physiology.